 Hiking lovers will discover lots of trails across all types of terrain.
-Elk Falls Provincial Park offers a scenic trail for all hiking levels.
+For example, Elk Falls Provincial Park offers a scenic route for all hiking levels.
 There is also a suspension bridge to cross for an adrenaline rush and views of the stunning falls.
-Other popular trails include Canyon View Trail and The Kwai Lake and Forbidden Plateau.

 Tofino is a small coastal village on Vancouver Island.
 It is about a six-hour drive from Vancouver (including a ferry), or you can take a seaplane to get here faster.
 Ucluelet is another small and charming town to visit on Vancouver Island.